crshmk/scripts/README.md

 pull project-name
 ```

+### latest-commits
+> list latest commits for each local branch

 ### remote
-> open a repo in github, gitlab, or bitbucket with either protocol
+> open a repo in github, gitlab, or bitbucket with any protocol

 ---